 Students who meet the above criteria are eligible to register for classes in advance of attending Orientation.
 These students are still expected to attend the morning sessions of Orientation.

 Ohio University benefit eligible employees are welcome to attend part or all of orientation but are not required to attend orientation.
 However, employees are required to meet with an advisor from their colleges.
-Students should contact their contact college offices to schedule individual advising appointments.

 Transfer Students – pre-registration policy